KarinPit/AirBnB/README.md

-# Airbnb Clone with React and Vite
+# Airbnb with React and Vite

 This project is a clone of Airbnb, developed using React and Vite.
 It's designed to demonstrate the capabilities of React for building sophisticated single-page applications (SPAs) with a focus on performance and developer experience.
 Vite, as a build tool, enhances the development experience with features like fast hot module replacement (HMR).